 If you do not graduate in the semester for which you were approved, you may be out of status.

-You may be able to take classes at Pima Community College that count toward your University of Arizona degree.
-If you want to take classes at Pima during the fall and spring semester, you must be enrolled full-time at the UA.
-If you want to take classes at Pima during the winter or summer sessions, you are not required to enroll at the UA, unless it is your final term (see “Summer/Winter Enrollment” above for more information).
+You may be able to take classes at Pima Community College or another school that count toward your University of Arizona degree.
+If you want to take the classes during the fall and spring semester, you must be enrolled full-time at the UA.
+If you want to take the classes during the winter or summer sessions, you are not required to enroll at the UA, unless it is your final term (see “Summer/Winter Enrollment” above for more information).

 Non-Sponsored Students: Approval for concurrent enrollment is not class-specific, and will be granted one semester at a time.

 Sponsored Students: Approval for concurrent enrollment is class-specific.
 You must provide academic advisor contact information in the e-form so they can confirm that the requested classes will transfer to the UA and satisfy degree requirements.
 Depending on your sponsor, ISS may need authorization from your sponsor to approve your request.

 Submit the Pima Concurrent Enrollment e-form in UA International.

 ISS will review your eligibility for concurrent enrollment.